attackYoroi/attackyoroi/READEME.md

 ------------------------------

-You can use sieve_correct of Yoroi-16  The code  of sieve correct of Yoroi-16 is in
+You can use sieve- correct pairs by the corresponding code.
+For simplicity, we firsr pick correct pairs from the original plaintexts with an omniscient perspective.
+Next we extend them and test the corresponding output difference.

 ------------
 Before testing Rpw, we should use generate_permutation.py to get some 4-bit permutation, and code them in the "P" in testRpw.cpp.